 Following my dad’s example, I learned early to keep my eyes on the sky and my ears open to the sound of approaching aircraft.

-He was a barnstormer’s assistant in his late teens, while he was dating my mother, but after losing two friends, one who died following the crash of his plane in the Allegheny Mountains, and the other who fell to his death when his parachute failed to open after jumping from his plane, he decided that aviation and romance were mutually exclusive pursuits.
+While he was dating my mother in his late teens, my dad was a barnstormer’s assistant.
+After losing two friends, one who died following the crash of his plane in the Allegheny Mountains, and the other who fell to his death when his parachute failed to open after jumping from his plane, he decided that aviation and romance were mutually exclusive pursuits.
 However, he never lost his fascination for aircraft of any sort, and fostered that interest in me.

 Airplanes have been central to some of my best memories — and some of my worst; the web pages included in Aviation at Mid-Century reflect the "aviation sector" of my life.